Production code: JJJ

-In fact, the "devil" is a Sufficiently Advanced Alien called Azal, who actually inspired most of the classic appearance tropes of the Devil — horns, hoofs — and claims to have set the Earth in motion as an experiment.
-UNIT (reluctantly) teams up with a local white witch, the Master brabbles incantations while hanging out with monks and lighting black candles, and the archaeological dig unleashes a cold field.
+In fact, the "devil" is a Sufficiently Advanced Alien called Azal, who actually inspired most of the classic appearance tropes of the Devil — horns, hoofs, shaggy goat legs — and claims to have set the Earth in motion as an experiment.
+UNIT (reluctantly) teams up with a local white witch, the Master babbles incantations while hanging out with cowled cultists and lighting black candles, and the archaeological dig unleashes a cold field.
 The Doctor almost dies, but is able to use his Bizarre Alien Biology to withstand extreme cold.
 His rescuers are rather confused by his two hearts.

 The Doctor confers with UNIT by drawing equations on his motor bike's wind shield, and makes it back to the village in Bessie, where he's immediately tied to the maypole by the local Morris dancers.
 They want to burn him at the stake for being a witch.
 The local actual witch and UNIT help him out using parlor tricks, and he's able to impress the villagers with Bessie's remote control.

-Meanwhile, UNIT troops have got past the heat barrier by reversing the polarity, the Brigadier has ordered Five Rounds Rapid at animated gargoyle Bok, and they arrive just in time to apprehend the Master and take him away to await trial for crimes against humanity: attempts to conquer the world, subjugation of the people of Devil's End, and infliction of Morris dancers on an unsuspecting public
+Meanwhile, UNIT troops have got past the heat barrier by reversing the polarity, the Brigadier has ordered Five Rounds Rapid at animated gargoyle Bok, and they arrive just in time to apprehend the Master and take him away to await trial for crimes against humanity: attempting to conquer the world, subjugation of the people of Devil's End, and infliction of Morris dancers on an unsuspecting public.

 An excellent documentary, "Return to Devil's End", was made in 1996 by Nicholas Briggs and stars most of the original cast.

 - Ash Face: Rare live-action example, when the anti-heat-barrier machine blows up in Osgood's face.